Pamisos

-Pamisos (Πάμισος) is a former municipality in the Karditsa regional unit, Thessaly, Greece.
+Pamisos (Πάμισος) is a former municipality in the Karditsa regional unit, Thessaly, Greece, named after Pamisos river.
 Since the 2011 local government reform it is part of the municipality Mouzaki, of which it is a municipal unit.
 The municipal unit has an area of 53.854 km2.
-Population 3,787 (2011).
+Population 3,176 (2021).
 The seat of the municipality was in Agnantero.
 The municipal unit Pamisos consists of the following communities: